-In medical terms, a heart attack is known as an acute myocardial infarction (AMI) or simply myocardial infarction (MI).
+In medical terms, a heart attack is known as an acute myocardial infarction (AMI) or myocardial infarction (MI).

 Myocardial infarction, also known as a heart attack, is a life-threatening condition that occurs when one or more areas of the heart muscle don't get enough oxygen.